frederic-perez/AmE-dictionary/data/idioms.md

 __cast the first stone__ To be the first to criticize someone or something. _OK, fine, I’ll cast the first stone—that movie was awful!_
 __cast/shed/throw light on something__ :two::hammer:
 __castle in the air__ A hope or wish, especially for one’s life, that is unlikely to come true.
 A daydream. _I really want to become a famous Hollywood actor, but I realize that it’s just a castle in the air and that I shouldn’t quit my day job._
-__castles in the sky__ Dreams, hopes, or plans that are impossible, unrealistic, or have very little chance of succeeding.
+__castles in the sky__ :two:Dreams, hopes, or plans that are impossible, unrealistic, or have very little chance of succeeding. _He keeps talking about how he’ll move to Los Angeles to be a famous actor, but it’s just castles in the sky if you ask me._
 __cat and mouse__
 __cat got your tongue__ Used to ask someone why he or she is not saying anything.
 __cat has nine lives__ _Everybody knows a cat has nine lives.
 For three he plays, for three he strays, and for the last three he stays._